BACK

 The thing to keep in mind is not just the score in a vacuum, but how the score compares to the rest of the industry.
 If most platforms score 4.5 or above and one scores 4.3, it may be a lot worse than the others, even though a .2 drop might not seem that bad.

-Another thing to look at in terms of review quality is what reviewers said.
-A product that might have gotten a 4.5 rating might be dragged down to 4.3 by a single 1.0 rating that was left for reasons unrelated to the quality of the app.
+Another thing to look at in terms of review quality is what reviewers have actually written.
+A product with less ratings may get dragged down by a single review, perhaps even left for reasons unrelated to the quality of the app.

 Recent Reviews

 It’s also important to look at recent reviews.
 A five-star review from 10 years ago is not the same as a five-star review from today.
-If the software has been around for many years, it may have gotten better or worse over time—which the overall rating might not reflect.
+Try to sort ratings from most to least recent.
+If the software has been around for many years, it may have gotten better or worse over time—which the overall rating might not reflect, but the order of reviews will.

 As mentioned above, somebody may have left a review a couple years ago about a serious bug that was fixed soon after.
 Do some research, check out the product website, and reach out to that platform to see if that’s still a bug or if it’s been fixed.